chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 > If we make you an offer today, would you accept?
 > How serious are you about this opportunity?

+That's wonderful!
 I'm very motivated to join Sungrow.
 Assuming the offer aligns with our discussions, I'm ready to accept.

 > When would you need to give us an answer if we make an offer?